CrossLangNV/DGFISMA_term_extraction/README.md

 5. Annotate the original CAS with terms, tf-idf scores and lemmata
 6. Encode the annotated CAS to base64
 7. Return a json with the annotated CAS and the original field 'content_type'

+##Testing:

+Unit and integration tests could be run with the unittest module or with pytest:

+pytest $test_name.py